 The Trail of Tears Pow Wow in Kentucky, Mardi Gras in New Orleans, and Gaston County's own Cotton Ginning Days are just a sample of the more than 1300 traditional activities and events selected by members of Congress as Local Legacies to celebrate the bicentennial of the Library of Congress in 2000.
 Representative Sue Myrick's Office selected Cotton Ginning Days to participate in the Local Legacies Project, a joint effort by Congress, the Library of Congress, and communities throughout the nation to document their local customs and heritage and send the results to Washington for safekeeping.

-Gaston County Parks and Recreation and GAMTRA (Gaston Agricultural, Mechanical & Textile Restoration Association) representatives, along with special assistance from Forestview High School Students and Gaston County Department of Travel and Tourism, compiled photographs, a video, and a written report documenting the goals and history of Cotton Ginning Days for the Local Legacies project.
-The documentation was sent to the Library of Congress in Washington, DC where it was catalogued and archived by the American Folklife Center as a snapshot of America at the turn of the 21st century.
-The Cotton Ginning Days material is par of the permanent collection of the American Folklife Center at the Library of Congress, so future generations can learn about the past and our attempts to present a living history of life as if was in the early days of the 20th century.
+Gaston County Parks and Recreation and GAMTRA (Gaston Agricultural, Mechanical, and Textile Restoration Association) representatives, along with special assistance from Forestview High School Students and Gaston County Department of Travel and Tourism, compiled photographs, a video, and a written report documenting the goals and history of Cotton Ginning Days for the Local Legacies project.
+The documentation was sent to the Library of Congress in Washington, DC where it was cataloged and archived by the American Folklife Center as a snapshot of America at the turn of the 21st century.
+The Cotton Ginning Days material is part of the permanent collection of the American Folklife Center at the Library of Congress, so future generations can learn about the past and our attempts to present a living history of life as if were in the early days of the 20th century.

-This once in a lifetime project was supported by three-fourths of Congress and 4000 Americans, representing projects in every state.
-For more information on the Local Legacies project visit the Library of Congress website at www.loc.gov/bicentennial.
+This once-in-a-lifetime project was supported by three-fourths of Congress and 4000 Americans, representing projects in every state.
+For more information on the Local Legacies project visit the Library of Congress website.